-The 2009 crash, which killed all 228 passengers and crew on board, is considered one of the worst aviation disasters in modern history.
-One of the theories for what caused that Airbus A330 to go down is that the flight crew, led by 58-year-old Captain Marc Dubois, was inexperienced and depended too heavily on the plane's autopilot system.
+The crash, which killed all 228 passengers and crew on board, is considered one of the worst -- and most mysterious -- aviation disasters in modern history.
+One theory for what caused that Airbus A330 to go down is that the two co-pilots, led by 58-year-old Captain Marc Dubois, were not properly trained and depended too heavily on the plane's autopilot system.
 That system disconnected at high-altitude when a speed sensor, called a pitot tube, froze over, sending inconsistent readings to the plane's computers.

-At the heart of the heated debate over so-called "automation addiction," which is when pilots are overly dependent on computers to fly their planes, is the question whether pilots are learning how to properly fly jumbo jets.

-Air France Flight 447 was en route from Rio de Janiero to Paris on May 31, 2009, for a 9-hour overnight trip, when it vanished, without warning, three and a half hours into the flight and crashed into the Atlantic Ocean in the early morning hours of June 1, 2009 -- nearly four hours after take-off.
+Air France Flight 447 was en route from Rio de Janiero to Paris on May 31, 2009, for an overnight trip, when it vanished.
+The plane crashed into the Atlantic Ocean in the early morning hours of June 1, 2009 -- nearly four hours after take-off.

-Black box tapes recovered from the wreckage in April 2011 revealed that when the plane flew into a severe thunderstorm, its pitot tube, a critical piece of equipment that tells the pilot the aircraft's air speed, failed, likely from ice crystals forming on it, according to BEA officials who inspected the wreckage.
+Once in the storm, the plane's pitot tube, a critical piece of equipment that tells the pilot the aircraft's air speed, failed, likely from ice crystals forming on it, according to BEA officials who inspected the wreckage.
 When the pitot tube fails, the Airbus's automatic pilot system disengages, shifting control back to the pilot.

-According to the tapes, First Officer Cedric Bonin, a 32-year-old pilot who had fewer than 5,000 flight hours under his belt, was at the controls but had never been in this situation before.
-Bonin made the fatal mistake of pulling the plane's nose up, which caused it to stall.
+According to the tapes, First Officer Cedric Bonin, a 32-year-old pilot who had fewer than 5,000 flight hours under his belt, was at the controls but had never been in this situation before at high-altitude.
+Bonin made the fatal mistake of pulling the plane's nose up, which caused it to go into a deep stall.

-It's not until the final three seconds before the plane hit the Atlantic that the pilots even realized they were going to crash, the black box tapes revealed.
+It was not until the final three seconds before the plane hit the Atlantic that the pilots even realized they were going to crash, the black box tapes revealed.
 Co-pilot David Robert is heard on the tape recording saying, "Oh my God, we're going to crash.
 I can't believe it."
 The last words on the recording are Bonin saying, "But what's happening?"